johe123qwe/github-trending/README.md

 ## Python

+* 【2023-10-15】[RedisVentures / ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
+This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
+* 【2023-10-15】[Link-AGI / AutoAgents](https://github.com/Link-AGI/AutoAgents) - Generate different roles for GPTs to form a collaborative entity for complex tasks.
+* 【2023-10-15】[Stability-AI / stable-audio-tools](https://github.com/Stability-AI/stable-audio-tools) - Generative models for conditional audio generation
+* 【2023-10-15】[swirlai / swirl-search](https://github.com/swirlai/swirl-search) - Swirl is open-source software that uses AI to simultaneously search multiple content and data sources and return AI ranked results which can be used to prompt Generative AI, enabling you to get answers based on your own data.
 * 【2023-10-14】[langchain-ai / langserve](https://github.com/langchain-ai/langserve) - LangServe
 * 【2023-10-14】[showlab / Show-1](https://github.com/showlab/Show-1) - Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation
 * 【2023-10-14】[FlagAI-Open / Aquila2](https://github.com/FlagAI-Open/Aquila2) - The official repo of Aquila2 series proposed by BAAI, including pretrained & chat large language models.